Plantaa/icos-archive-restorer/README.md

 - ### Lastly, it restores those objects

-### You can also get a good view of what the script does, by checking the \"example.logs\" file provided in this repository

 ## How to use

 - Edit the \"example.env\" file, replacing the example values with your own.